Armed and disarmed saccharides: Synthetic Advantage

 The advantage of “arming” and “disarming” glycosyl donors lies in their synthetic use.
 By disarming the glycosyl, a selective coupling can be achieved.
 The disarmed portion of the disaccharide can then be armed through selective deprotection.
 The disaccharide can then be coupled to a disarmed sugar.
 This process can be repeated as many times as necessary to achieve an efficient synthesis of a desired oligosaccharide with minimal loss of material to undesired coupling.
 This can be especially useful in “one-pot” synthetic methods.
-In these methods, multiple sugars are added to the reaction mixture.
-One of the sugars is armed as the glycosyl donor, and reacts quickly with a glycosyl acceptor.
-The non-reducing sugar then acts as a glycosyl acceptor as a protecting group that is easily lost in solution reveals a free hydroxyl group.
-This reacts with a donor that was disarmed, forming the oxocarbenium ion at a slower rate, producing the desired trisaccharide.
+In these methods, multiple sugars are added to the reaction mixture simultaneously and multiple glycosidic bonds are formed sequentially.
+First, one of the sugars is armed as the glycosyl donor, and reacts quickly with a second sugar, the glycosyl acceptor.
+In a second step the protecting group on the non-reducing sugar is deprotected in solution, revealing a free hydroxyl group that acts as a glycosyl acceptor.
+This reacts with a disarmed donor, which, because it forms the oxocarbenium ion at a slower rate, only reacts after the first step has already occurred, thus producing the desired trisaccharide.